byu-transpolab/ceen565/docs/01-intro.md

 > Some of these questions require a completed run of the demonstration model.
 For instructions on accessing and running the model, see the [Appendix](#app-demomodel)

-1. How does recreational transportation --- i.e., going for a bike ride --- fit into the theory of derived demand for travel?
-Write a short paragraph explaining your thoughts based on what we covered in lecture and the text.

-1. Think about a recent transportation-related construction project you have seen in your community.
-Find an article in a local newspaper discussing the project.
-Why was the project built (or why is it being built)?
-Who supports the project?
-Does anyone oppose the project?
-Write a short paragraph including a link and citation to the article.

-1. Download the [rmove](https://rmove.rsginc.com/) mobile application, and log in with the password given you by the instructor.
-Track your daily activies and trips for *three days*.
-You may include at most one weekend day.
-Write a short summary of your activities, including:

-    - How many trips you took each day
-    - The mode split of all your trips

 1. With the TAZ layer and socioeconomic data in the demonstration model, make a set of choropleth maps showing: total households; household density; total jobs;